 Considerations and Risks

-When a patient undergoes a rhinoplasty by a qualified and experienced plastic surgeon, there are generally very few complications.
+It is important to select a board certified and experienced plastic surgeon, to minimize the risk of complications.
 However, all surgeries have potential risks.
 These include and are not limited to the following:

 - Anesthesia risks